Some thoughts on language...

 Articulation

 When we choose deliberate and intentional words, we are being articulate.
-Having our thoughts, ideas, or feelings articulated makes them real and gives them permission.
+Having our thoughts, ideas, or feelings articulated validates them.

 Feelings, thoughts, and ideas that are articulated are able to be interacted with.
 They can be analyzed and pondered over, allowing us to extract more from them.
 They can be debated, revisited, and easily shared if needed, opening up opportunities for relatability and empathy.